 People and organisations do not need to act alone, either in responding to external developments or in providing novel solutions to emerging challenges.
 They can co-create, collaborate and co-operate (Coulson-Thomas, 2014).
 There are new and relatively quick alternatives to listing and share issues that could be a way of raising the finance that is required.
-Some of those who are creative and have been innovative, and who might make suitable collaborators, may be identifiable such as winners of Golden Peacock Awards for Eco-Innovation.
-Are some boards so overwhelmed with existing tasks that they are reluctant to initiate new ones, especially those involving working other parties?
-Their handling can be tricky when the priorities of parties differ and their objectives are not aligned.
+Some of those who are creative and have been innovative, and who might make suitable collaborators, may be identifiable.
+For example, entries for the Golden Peacock Awards for Eco-Innovation from complementary organisations can be revealing of both concern and commitment to environmental action.

-Collective will may be required if countries are to meet their Paris Agreement (2015) on climate change commitments.
+The need for collective action is clear.
+India and other countries need a strategy to meet their Paris Agreement (2015) on climate change commitments.
 There are various biodiversity, coastal ecosystem and food, energy and water security challenges to address, new carbon capture, replacement and trading arrangements to consider, and economic, educational, financial, scientific, social and technological adaptation and mitigation measures to put in place.
 Are directors and boards aware of these issues?
 Do they see them as an opportunity?
 Have they considered the areas in which they might make a contribution either alone or in collaboration with others?

 How engaged are directors with environmental issues and climate change related debates?
 For example, are solutions such as carbon trading shifting responsibilities and creating new problems rather than offering solutions (Lohmann, 2006)?
-How many directors even know what was agreed in Paris, what voluntary obligations their and other countries have signed up to and how their companies might be affected?
+How many directors even know what was agreed in Paris, what obligations countries have signed up to and how their companies might be affected?
 In relation to expectations, how many directors feel their responsibilities are primarily to owners and those who buy from them and work for them rather than the public generally?
-Is participation in collective environment and climate change discussion, and action and a positive and responsible response, the social responsibility of business (Bowen, 1953)?
+Is participation in collective environment and climate change discussion and action and a positive and responsible response the social responsibility of business (Bowen, 1953)?